 The HSM predictive methods are detailed and require a thorough knowledge and experience in their applications.
 The advantage of these methods is their ability to make relative comparisons between project alternatives based on the change in the number of crashes or combinations of crash severities for different contexts.
 Additionally, HSM methods can assist transportation analysts to quantify safety impacts associated with proposed design elements, operational treatments, or future changes in the facility.
 Therefore, these methods can help analysts make more informed project development decisions that weigh safety with other project goals and evaluation criteria.
-In some conditions, the HSM methods may not quantify the safety performance of a design element or crash countermeasure as data, research, scientific knowledge, or current best practice may not be incorporated in the HSM methods when deciding on the safety analysis approach for the project.
+In some conditions, the HSM methods may not quantify the safety performance of a design element or crash countermeasure as data, research, scientific knowledge, or current best practice may not be incorporated in the HSM predictive methods.
+It is therefore important to understand the limitations of the HSM methods when deciding on the safety analysis approach for the project.